 About Dr Daniel Swift

 Dr Daniel Swift is a Senior Lecturer in English.
 He has a BA from Oxford University and a PhD from Columbia University in New York.
-He has written books about Ezra Pound, William Shakespeare, and the poetry of the Second World War, and also edited the poems of John Berryman.
+He has written books about William Shakespeare, Ezra Pound, and the poetry of the Second World War, and edited the poems of John Berryman.